 - If ISO Auto is set, the ISO speed setting will change to suit the shutter speed and aperture in order to obtain a standard exposure.
 Therefore, you may not obtain the desired exposure effect.
-In such a case, set the exposure compensation. - If flash is used when ISO Auto is set, exposure compensation will not be applied even if an exposure compensation amount is set.

-- When ISO Auto is set, you can press the < ★> button to lock the ISO speed. - If you press the <> button and recompose the shot, you can see the exposure level difference on the exposure level indicator compared with when the <> button was pressed. - If exposure compensation (p.200) was applied in , <Tv>, or <Av> mode, and then the shooting mode is switched to <M> with ISO Auto set, the exposure compensation amount already set will still be maintained. - With ISO Auto set and [.♠.C.Fn I-1: Exposure level increments] set to [1: 1/2-stop], 1/2-stop exposure compensation will be applied with the ISO speed (1/3 stop) and shutter speed.
+In such a case, set the exposure compensation. - If flash is used when ISO Auto is set, exposure compensation will not be applied even if an exposure compensation amount is set. - Inder [□2: Auto Lighting Optimizer], if the checkmark [√] for [Disabled in M or B modes] is removed, Auto Lighting Optimizer can be set even in the <M> mode (p.169). - When ISO Auto is set, you can press the <★> button to lock the ISO speed. - If you press the <★> button and recompose the shot, you can see the exposure level difference on the exposure level indicator compared with when the <★> button was pressed. - If exposure compensation (p.200) was applied in , <Tv>, or <Av> mode, and then the shooting mode is switched to <M> with ISO Auto set, the exposure compensation amount already set will still be maintained. - With ISO Auto set and [.A.C.Fn I-1: Exposure level increments] set to [1: 1/2-stop], 1/2-stop exposure compensation will be applied with the ISO speed (1/3 stop) and shutter speed.
 However, the shutter speed displayed will not change.

-Selecting the Metering Mode ★
+Selecting the Metering Mode

 You can select one of four methods to measure the subject brightness.
 In Basic Zone modes, evaluative metering is set automatically.
-(In the <SCN: A > and <(): A > modes, center-weighted average metering is set.)
+(In the <SCN: $\square >$ and $< \bigcirc$: $\ggg >$ modes, center-weighted average metering is set.)